A day trip to Formentera is a must-do when visiting Ibiza

 Formentera

 The island has over 12 miles (20 km) of idyllic, clear, turquoise water with white sandy beaches.
 With just over 12,000 inhabitants, it has a remote, relaxed feel.
-In addition, there is minimal development along the beaches, letting the true beauty of nature shine.
+In addition, there is minimal development along its beaches, letting the true beauty of nature shine.

-©Photo of Formentera Island by Werner Wilmes on Flickr
+©Formentera by Werner Wilmes on Flickr

 There are so many beaches on Formentera, it’s best to use local websites to see a full and updated listing.
 Select the main beach listing or the secluded beaches to see them all.